PavanKAgnihotri/RAG_Gemini/README.md

 This Project implements a simple Retrieval Augmented Generation (RAG) system.
 Here's a breakdown of each part:

-1. RAG Genai (Code Cell bBhdDvD2X4NS)
+1. RAG Genai

   This part focuses on generating embeddings and building a vector database from your CSV data.

   1. Import Libraries: Imports necessary libraries for handling data, generating embeddings, and managing API keys.
      Configure API Key: Sets up your API key for accessing the Google Generative AI services.
 It assumes the API key is stored as an environment variable named API_KEY.

   2. Load the Generative Model: Loads the gemini-1.5-flash model, which is used for generating text responses later. row_to_string(row) Function: A helper function to convert each row of your dataframe into a string format.
 This string representation is what will be embedded.

   3. Read CSV file: Reads your specified CSV file into a pandas DataFrame.
      Select Required Columns: Filters the DataFrame to only include the columns you've listed in required_columns.